 Hi!
-If you’re reading this, you’ve found my blog about all things NUS bus-related, set up in 2018.
-I’m Ryan Ch’ng, Year 1 Computing + USP and I happen to be the NUSSU 40th Exco’s Deputy Welfare Secretary for Internal Shuttle Bus (ISB) issues.
+If you’re reading this, you’ve found my blog about all things NUS bus-related, set up in late 2018.
+I’m Ryan Ch’ng, Computing + USP, matriculated in August 2018, and I happen to have been the NUSSU 40th EXCO’s Deputy Welfare Secretary for Internal Shuttle Bus (ISB) issues in AY18/19.
 But this blog is set up and run in my personal capacity.

 My friends know I’ve been passionately interested about buses since I was young.
 It evolved from a casual fixation on the appearance of buses to a higher level of understanding about bus operations.